 The issue then for the emancipatory research is not how to empower people but, once people have decided to empower themselves, precisely what research can then do to facilitate this process.
 This does then mean that the social relations of research production do have to be fundamentally changed; researchers have to learn how to put their knowledge and skills at the disposal of their research subjects, for them to use in whatever ways they choose.

 Emancipatory disability research (EDR)

-The pictures used with this post are from an emancipatory research project in India.
-You can check the full list of articles on this theme.
+The pictures used with this post are from an EDR project in Mandya district of India.

 This is a trilingual blog, it also has some posts in Italian and Hindi.
 Each section is independent, which means that the majority of the posts in Italian and Hindi are not translations of the English language posts, they are on different subjects.